selfup/scnnr/README.md

 Scans all files in a given directory for a keyword.
 Can be any file, or can be just `.js` or `".js,.html,.jsx"`.

-Prints out a comma sperated list of each file containing one of the keywords.
+Prints out `\n` delimted string of each file (filepath in artifact) containing one of the keywords.

+Very easy to parse!

 This is extremely helpful for dealing with multiple large files.